Access Controls

 Read More

-• Treat clients following bylaws and legislations established by the College of Speech and Hearing Health Professionals of BC (CSHBC)
+• Treatment of clients following bylaws and legislations established by the College of Health & Care Professionals of BC (CHCPBC) [formerly the Speech and Hearing Health Professionals of BC]

 • Assessment of hearing, which includes identification, evaluation, diagnosis and counselling